 Ultraviolet Radiation Can Hit Even On Cloudy Days

 When the sun’s rays hit your eyes, your body’s natural reaction is to resist penetration.
 Your pupils constrict, your eyelids close, and you may even squint.
 However, these mechanisms are activated by bright, visible light and not by UV radiation.
 And, unfortunately, UV radiation may be quite high even on a cloudy day.
-So if you are outdoors skiing, snowmobiling, or mountain climbing, make it a point to wear your UV-protective sunglasses even if the sky is overcast.5
+So if you are outdoors skiing, snowmobiling, or mountain climbing,

 Snow Blindness: A Common Type Of Photokeratitis